BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 Recall Completely Falls Apart

 The bombproof recall you spent months training at 4 months has evaporated.
-So the dog hears the cue, makes brief eye contact, then walks the other way.
-This is the single most common adolescent complaint.
+The dog hears the cue, makes brief eye contact, then walks the other way.
+Recall collapse is the single most common adolescent complaint.
 The recall is still in there.
 But the impulse control to execute it against competing motivation (a smell, another dog, a bird) is what temporarily broke.
 For dogs who get more wound up after walks instead of tired, there’s a separate problem worth checking.

 02